Housing & Neighborhood

 Homebuyer Assistance Program

-To decrease the barriers preventing low to moderate-income individuals and families from owning a home in Edmond, the Homebuyer Assistance Program will provide qualified applicants with assistance for the down payment and closing costs up to $14,999.
+To decrease the barriers preventing low to moderate-income individuals and families from owning a home in Edmond, the Homebuyer Assistance Program provides qualified applicants with assistance for 50% of the required down payment up to $14,999.
 The home must be located within the City Limits of the City of Edmond and be for owner-occupancy only.